MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/office-365-groups.md

 - A Team (if the group was created from Teams)
 - Roadmap (if you have Project Online)

-With an Office 365 group, you don’t have to manually assign permissions to each of these resources, because adding members to the group automatically gives them the permissions they need to the tools that the group provides.
+With an Office 365 group, you don’t have to manually assign permissions to each of these resources, because adding members to the group automatically gives them the permissions, they need to the tools that the group provides.

 Any Office 365 user can create a group unless you [limit group creation to a specific set of people](manage-creation-of-groups.md).
 Note that if you limit group creation, users who cannot create groups will not be able to create SharePoint sites, Planners, or teams.
 These services need to be able to create a group using the user context.
 Users can still participate in group activities, such as creating tasks in Planner or responding to conversations in Outlook, provided they are a member of the group.